About Me

 Hi,

-I am Meta, an interdisciplinarily trained sociologist interested in the sociology of (social) sciences and social theory from a critical global perspective.
+I am Meta (she/ her), an interdisciplinarily trained sociologist interested in the sociology of (social) sciences and social theory from a critical global perspective.
+My work revolves around the (self-)governance and inequalities of science with a particular emphasis on global inequalities, colonial legacies and transnational dynamics.

 Academic Background

 I started my academic journey with an interdisciplinary Bachelor’s programme in "Sociology, Politics and Economics" at Zeppelin University Friedrichshafen.
 Exchange semesters at the University of Oxford (Michaelmas 2017) and in Tel Aviv (Spring 2017) enabled me to experience different academic cultures first-hand.
 This inspired me to write my B.A.
-Thesis on student mobility in academia at the chair for sociological theory, supervised by Prof. M. Lehmann.
+Thesis on student mobility in academia at the chair for sociological theory, supervised by M. Lehmann.

 Share